Organizations and Programs

 Aids and supports bereaved parents and families coping with their grief following the loss of a child.

 Camp Oz is a day-long grief camp for children and teens, ages 6 to 18, who have experienced the death of someone in their life.
 Grief is a normal response to death.
 Camp Oz gently guides children through the complex emotions of grief by showing them they are not alone.

 Grace Happens.
 GriefNet.org is an Internet community of persons dealing with grief, death, and major loss.

 GriefShare is a support based group that helps you face your challenges and work at rebuilding your life after a loss.
 They focus on three elements; video seminar with experts, group discussions, and workbook-based study and discussion.

 Hospice Foundation of America

 Learn about hospice care and programs, read excerpts from hospice publications, order books and videos and learn about the annual bereavement teleconference which is co-sponsored by the Hospice Foundation of America and The Compassionate Friends.

-Infants Remembered In Silence, Inc (IRIS), a non-profit organization, supplements the care given by the medical, mental health, and religious communities by providing resources and referral information, support and education to parents, family, friends, and professionals after a child dies in early pregnancy (ectopic pregnancy, molar pregnancy, miscarriage, etc) or from stillbirth, neo-natal death, birth defects, illness, accident, sudden infant death syndrome (SIDS), sudden unexplained death of a child (SUDC), and all other types of infants and early childhood death.
+IRIS, a non-profit organization, supplements the care given by the medical, mental health, and religious communities by providing resources and referral information, support and education to parents, family, friends, and professionals after a child dies in early pregnancy (ectopic pregnancy, molar pregnancy, miscarriage, etc) or from stillbirth, neo-natal death, birth defects, illness, accident, sudden infant death syndrome (SIDS), sudden unexplained death of a child (SUDC), and all other types of infants and early childhood death.

 We Care.
 We may be able to help.
 For information on victim rights, financial assistance for crime victims through the Minnesota Crime Victims Reparation Program or other free and confidential help through MADD Victim Services 800-487-6233